How to Help Kids Process Strong Emotions Without Shutting them Down

 Because the Bible speaks against anger, hatred and other strong emotions, we often cover them with a veneer of cheerful Christianity while they churn beneath the surface like Mount Etna waiting to erupt.

-While I believe throwing tantrums is not a healthy way for a child to express emotion, does that mean they should not be allowed to express emotion at all?
-(Read about tantrums here)
+While I believe throwing tantrums is not a healthy way for a child to express emotion, I don’t believe we should teach them to shut down their emotions and not express them at all.
+Read about tantrums here)

 Shutting down strong emotions may seem like a quick solution, but it’s counterproductive.